 - Finance - starts with topics on financial markets, including market design, price discovery, liquidity, informational efficiency and bubbles.
 This is followed by behavioural finance and portfolio management, corporate valuations and private M&A. The course emphasises empirical finance research methods that are relevant for the various topics.

-- Retail - offers a general management view, covering a broad range of functional topics including strategy, online and offline marketing, operations and supply chain.
+- Retail Management - offers a general management view, covering a broad range of functional topics including strategy, online and offline marketing, operations and supply chain.

 Students should have two internships during the summer breaks after the first and the second year of studies.
 Internships take place during summer, when the study period is over, and usually last from 4 to 8 weeks.